 - It’s expensive!
 A full body wax can easily top $100usd.
 You can try those do-it-yourself kits but it’s unlikely you’ll do a good job plus you risk burning yourself really badly.

 - Do you really want hot wax in your ass? *shudder!*

 - It left horrible ingrown hairs and bumps on my skin as it healed from the traumatic experience.
 One night with a random hookup he asked ‘oh I see you wax’.
 He could tell from the blotches the ingrown hairs left on my skin.
 Even though he was nice about it talk about embarrassing!

 A lot of guys use shaving as their main manscaping device and with good reason.
 They’re used to it & it’s quick.
 I, however, am not a fan of shaving anything other than my face.

 Why I’m not a fan of body shaving

 - You can get some nasty cuts as a result of shaving especially given the awkward positioning necessary to shave between your buttocks.

 - Razor bumps are not a pretty sight especially in your butt which may get mistaken for anal warts.
 Yikes!
-That’s why if you do shave use a good man groomer to help you get a good close shave and you can set it!
-Click here to see me naked.
+That’s why if you do shave use a good man groomer to help you get a good close shave but not below the surface!

 - Shaving cuts the hair at an angle causing it to grow back feeling more course and harsh